What's In a Keyword?

 Your keyword, the word or phrase customers text to a short code to subscribe to your SMS program, should represent your brand.
 If it’s too vague, consumers may not recognize it as your opt-in SMS program.
 Initial opt-in keywords for the AGE SMS platform need to be 3 or more characters with no spaces.

-When you have your keyword, think about all the print components you use to promote your business.
+When you have secured your keyword, think about all the print components you use to promote your business.
 Add your keyword to short code in a prominent location on all your marketing and communications collateral.

 The AGE SMS platform offers unlimited secondary keywords.
 This means after you collect your subscribers through one of our primary methods (keyword to short code, kiosks or online), you can separate them into subgroups using “secondary keywords”.

 • Create a panel for feedback from your subscribers/customers.
 Send a message to all

 subscribers with a keyword that moves them into a unique group to receive short surveys for

 feedback and suggestions.